JMU-CS/c-test-framework/README.md

 `expected` folder, and 3) add a corresponding line to `itests.include`.

-Note that there is no "code" for integration tests and thus there are no "private" integration tests.
-There is a method for having "hidden" integration tests that are not distributed to students.
+Note that there is no "code" for integration tests and thus there are no private integration tests; however, there is support for hidden integration tests that are not distributed to students.
 Hidden integration tests can be placed in the appropriate section in `itests.include` and the test name must end with `_H`.